Click on a class day to go to that particular lecture or recitation. Due

 as part of their first assignment indicating that they understand and accept this policy.

 The value of your degree depends on the academic integrity of yourself and your peers in each of your classes.
 It is expected that, unless otherwise instructed, the work you submit as your own is your own work and not someone else’s work or a collaboration between yourself and other(s).

 Please read the University Policy on Academic Integrity

 carefully to understand the penalties associated with academic dishonesty at Carnegie Mellon.
-In this class, cheating/copying/plagiarism means copying all or part of a program or homework solution from another student or unauthorized source such as the Internet, having someone else do a homework or take an exam for you, knowingly giving such information to another student, or giving or receiving unauthorized information during an examination.
+In this class, cheating/copying/plagiarism means copying all or part of a program or homework solution from another student or unauthorized source such as the Internet, having someone else do a homework or take an exam for you, knowingly giving such information to another student, reusing answers or solutions from previous editions of the course, or giving or receiving unauthorized information during an examination.
 In general, each solution you submit (quiz, written assignment, programming assignment, midterm or final exam) must be your own work.
 In the event that you use information written by another person in your solution, you must cite the source of this information (and receive prior permission if unsure whether this is permitted).
 It is considered cheating to compare complete or partial answers, discuss details of solutions, or sit near another person who is taking the same course and try to complete the assignment together.
+It is also considered cheating for a repeating student to reuse one's solutions from a previous semester, or any instructor-provided sample solution.
 It is a violation of this policy to hand in work for other students.

 Your course instructor reserves the right to determine an appropriate penalty based on the violation of academic dishonesty that occurs.
 Penalties are severe: a typical violation of the university policy results in the student failing this course, but may go all the way to expulsion from Carnegie Mellon University.
 If you have any questions about this policy and any work you are doing in the course, please feel free to contact the instructors for help.